Strong looks, impressive build quality, good choice of engines

 What is it?

 A calculated gamble.
-The new Peugeot 208 is, on the face of it, yet another handsome French supermini from a nation that’s bloody terrific at building desirable small cars.
-And note that it’s not a 209 either, but a ‘new 208’, Peugeot having settled on names ending in ‘08’.
-So, same name, new face, and the same desire to duff up the Renault Clio, Citroen C3 and Ford Fiesta, while pinching a few sales from the supposedly posher likes of the Audi A1 and Mini.
+The ‘new’ Peugeot 208 is, on the face of it, yet another handsome French supermini from a nation that’s bloody terrific at building desirable small cars.
+Same name, new face, new interior, and the same desire to duff up the Renault Clio, Citroen C3 and Ford Fiesta, while pinching a few sales from the supposedly posher Audi A1 and Mini.

-Before we get to the nitty gritty of combustion versus current, and range vs running costs, let’s just cover off the visuals – this is a seriously handsome supermini, less gawky in the face than the old 208 and less fussy than the over-creased Audi A1 or VW Polo.
+And we’ll start with the exterior, because, well, it looks seriously smart, doesn’t it?
+Less gawky in the face than the old 208 and less fussy than the over-creased Audi A1 or VW Polo.
 Prettier than a Fiesta too, and more modern than a Mini.
-Peugeot’s come a long way since it decided that styling cars was more complicated than just grafting a Gotham’s Joker grin on the front and heading for the wine cellar.
 The high-spec models with triple-LED ‘claw’ lights and 17-inch rims are extremely handsome.
-And the expectations don’t fall flat when you climb inside either.

-The range (of models, not the battery) is pretty simple: things kick off with a 74bhp petrol and five-speed manual, the middle version is a 99bhp of the same 1.2-litre turbo with a sixth gear or an optional eight-speed auto, and then there’s the same engine again, this time with 128bhp as a range-topper with the automatic ‘box as standard.
+The line-up is pretty simple: things kick off with a 74bhp petrol and five-speed manual, the middle version is a 99bhp of the same 1.2-litre turbo with a sixth gear or an optional eight-speed auto, and then there’s the same engine again, this time with 128bhp as a range-topper with the automatic ‘box as standard.
 There’s only one diesel engine, a 99bhp 1.5-litre four-pot, but sales are expected to be minute.
-And of course, you can have an e-208 with running costs, says Peugeot, identical to the petrol one over four years.